 Kenyan conservationist, Brian Connell, pens his frank observations about life with his Zulu friend in a time and place of racial tension as he documents a wonderful story of two men from different worlds united by the spirit of Africa.
 This memoir about friendship intertwined with tales of the animal kingdom is both wonderfully entertaining and informative.

-Malawi is a country battling drought, famine and AIDS, and then in 2002, floods followed by the worst famine in 50 years.
+Malawi is a country battling drought, famine, and AIDS, and then in 2002, floods followed by the worst famine in 50 years.
 William Kamkwamba is just 14 years old when his family tells him that he must leave school because they could no longer afford his fees.
 This is William’s incredible story of how he found a way to make a difference, how he brought light to his family and village, and hope to a country.
 This inspiring story has now been made into a film and can be seen on Netflix.

 Noo Saro-Wiwa grew up in the UK.
-This book is about her return to her place of birth and the five months she spent travelling across Nigeria.
+This book is about her return to her place of birth and the five months she spent traveling across Nigeria.
 It manages to be both funny and heartrending, but most of all it provides a fascinating insight into the vibrancy, chaos, cultures, and natural beauty of the country.

 The notebooks refer to Nguirane Faye’s attempts to communicate with his grandson before he dies.
 He lost his only son, and his grandson, Badou, has migrated to somewhere not known.
-He speaks to Badou through his seven notebooks, detailing the life the grandson is missing out on in Senegal, from politics, to Senegalese literature, to the treatment of women, and traditional customs, it’s an amazing account that manages to sum up much about Senegal.
+He speaks to Badou through his seven notebooks, detailing the life the grandson is missing out on in Senegal, from politics to Senegalese literature, to the treatment of women, and traditional customs, it’s an amazing account that manages to sum up much about Senegal.

 This story is an entertaining tale of rivalry between 2 hairdressers in modern-day Zimbabwe.
 The witty, conversational tone is what makes the book along with the strength of the characters.
 When national events come crashing into the narrative they do so through everyday encounters between people and become all the more powerful for it.